shreyanshk/boottorrent/boottorrent/assets/skel/README.rst

 **Section: dnsmasq**

 Dnsmasq is used to provide a DHCP server and TFTP server for the purpose of network boot to the clients.
 The parameters in this sections have one-to-one correlation with those of Dnsmasq.
-When in double, please visit it's official `documentation`_.
+When in doubt, please visit it's official `documentation`_.

 .. _`documentation`: http://www.thekelleys.org.uk/dnsmasq/docs/dnsmasq-man.html